 Hi!
 I’m Carol Pouliot.

-I fell in love with France and all things French at age 11.
-Throughout high school, I dreamed of getting my passport, packing my suitcase, and going to Paris.
-I graduated from SUNY Oswego with a BA in French and Spanish and got my MA in French at Stony Brook University.
-Then, I headed to France for my first teaching job.
+I fell in love with France and all things French at age 11, and dreamed of getting my passport, packing my suitcase, and going to Paris.
+After a BA in French and Spanish from SUNY Oswego and an MA in French at Stony Brook University, I headed to Marseille, France for my first teaching job.

-I've always felt very much a part of the world and at home everywhere I've ever been - 5 continents so far.
-I did volunteer work for a couple of international organizations.
+I’ve always felt very much a part of the world and at home everywhere I’ve ever been−5 continents so far.
+I did volunteer work for USAID for many years.
 I loved getting to know people from all over the world.
-A friend from Kenya taught me some Swahili; a woman from Japan showed me how to make her mother's favorite chicken recipe; a friend from Panama taught me to salsa.
+A friend from Kenya taught me some Swahili; a woman from Japan showed me how to make her mother’s favorite chicken recipe; a friend from Panama taught me to salsa.
 All these wonderful experiences have enriched my life beyond measure.

 I currently live on several acres of woods in the lake-effect zone.
-This means I get about 10 feet of snow every year thanks to the strong winds off Lake Ontario.
+This means I get at least 12 feet of snow every year thanks to the strong winds off Lake Ontario.
 I enjoy seeing the deer, chipmunks, and foxes.
-I also love watching the birds at my kitchen-window feeders - over 25 different kinds at the latest count.
+I also love watching the birds at my kitchen-window feeders−over 30 different kinds at the latest count.

 For a more traditional bio, see my Media Kit.